sharife/goldenthread-v2/site/content/productions/karimas-city.md

         Eugene where she focused her studies on theatre/dance integration.
 Ms.
         Demmel currently works full time as director of dance at Moreau Catholic High School in Hayward and is a part time lecturer at CSU- Hayward.
-    - name: Torange Yeghiazarian
-      credit: Producer
-      bio: "**Torange Yeghiazarian** writes, acts and directs for the theatre.
-A graduate of San Francisco State University, she is the founder and artistic director of Golden Thread Productions."
     - name: Bernadette Quattrone
       credit: Karima
       bio: "**Bernadette Quattrone** feels lucky to be able to play Karima once again,